Understanding Chain-of-Thought in LLMs through Information Theory: Introduction

-The key contributions of this paper are as follows: \begin{enumerate} \item We develop a framework for sequential applications of sub-tasks, e.g. Chain-of-Thought and provide a rigorous language to describe and detect detect failure modes in LLMs. \item Based on this framework, we propose a practical algorithm to assess the task-wise performance of models.
-This yields more granular information about a model's CoT performance without requiring annotated data for intermediate reasoning steps. \item We validate our methods on extensive toy data and the GSM-8K dataset \citep{cobbe2021trainingverifierssolvemath}.
+To address these shortcomings, we employ an information-theoretic approach, grounded in the following key insight: \textit{Each correct step in a reasoning process should provide valuable and relevant information that aids in predicting the final correct outcome}.
+Building on this insight, we develop a framework to quantify the ``\textit{information-gain}'' after each sub-task in the reasoning process, without the need for step-by-step annotations.
+This enables us to detect sub-tasks that fail to contribute meaningful information toward the correct solution, signalling potential errors or irrelevant steps in the model’s reasoning.
+In addition, we also introduce a practical algorithm to assess LLM performance across various sub-tasks within a Chain-of-Thought (CoT) reasoning process.
+The key contributions of this paper are as follows: \begin{enumerate} \item We develop a framework for sequential applications of sub-tasks, e.g. Chain-of-Thought and provide a rigorous language to identify failure modes in LLMs. \item Based on this framework, we propose a practical algorithm to assess the task-wise performance of models.
+This yields more granular information about a model's CoT performance without requiring annotated data for intermediate reasoning steps. \item We validate our methods on extensive toy data, the GSM8K \citep{cobbe2021trainingverifierssolvemath} as well as the PRM800K \cite{lightman2023lets} dataset.
 Our method effectively identifies failure modes in CoT reasoning, unlike baselines like outcome reward modelling \citep{havrilla2024glore} and Math-Shepherd \citep{wang2024mathshepherdverifyreinforcellms}, which rely on final accuracy and tend to increase false positives in error detection. \end{enumerate}